BeeGFS

-BeeGFS (formerly FhGFS) is a parallel file system, developed and optimized for high-performance computing.
+BeeGFS (formerly FhGFS) is a parallel file system developed for high-performance computing.
 BeeGFS includes a distributed metadata architecture for scalability and flexibility reasons.
-Its most used and widely known aspect is data throughput.
+It specializes in data throughput.

-BeeGFS was originally developed at the Fraunhofer Center for High Performance Computing in Germany by a team around Sven Breuner, who later became the CEO of ThinkParQ (2014 - 2018), the spin-off company that was founded in 2014 to maintain BeeGFS and offer professional services.
+BeeGFS was originally developed at the Fraunhofer Center for High Performance Computing in Germany by a team led by Sven Breuner.
+Breuner later became the CEO of ThinkParQ (2014–2018), the spin-off company that was founded in 2014 to maintain BeeGFS and offer professional services.

-Whilst the Community Edition of BeeGFS can be downloaded and used free of charge, the Enterprise Edition must be used under a professional support subscription contract.
+While the Community Edition of BeeGFS can be downloaded and used free of charge, the Enterprise Edition must be used under a professional support subscription contract.

-History & usage
+History and usage

 BeeGFS started in 2005 as an in-house development at Fraunhofer Center for HPC to replace the existing file system on the institute's new compute cluster and to be used in a production environment.

-In 2007, the first beta version of the software was announced during ISC07 in Dresden, Germany and introduced to the public during SC07 in Reno, NV.
+In 2007, the first beta version of the software was announced during ISC07 in Dresden, Germany and introduced to the public during SC07 in Reno, Nevada.
 One year later the first stable major release became available.

 In 2014, Fraunhofer started its spin-off, the new company called ThinkParQ for BeeGFS.
-In this process, FhGFS was renamed and became BeeGFS®.
+In this process, FhGFS was renamed and became BeeGFS.
 While ThinkParQ maintains the software and offers professional services, further feature development will continue in cooperation of ThinkParQ and Fraunhofer.